danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, this adapter just adds any existing token to the request headers.
+As you can see, the adapter just adds any existing token to the request headers.
-Inject it into `Alamofire` by adding the following to our `viewDidLoad`:
+Inject this adapter into `Alamofire` by adding the following to our `viewDidLoad`:

 ```swift
 manager.adapter = ApiRequestAdapter(context: context)
 ```

 That's it!
-Alamofire should now add the auth token to all requests, if it exists.
+Alamofire should now add the auth token to all requests.

 ## Adding offline support with Realm

 We will now add offline support to our app, so that we can still fetch data when
 we are offline.
-There are a million ways to do this, but we will do it by adding
+There's a million ways to do this, but we'll do it by adding
-Realm to our app and build a new services that stores movies to a local database.
+Realm to our app and building a new services that stores movies to a local database.

-When we create this new service, we will use the *decorator pattern*, where this
+When we create this new service, we'll use the *decorator pattern*, where the new
-new service will use a *base service* to fetch data, then add the database logic
+service will use a *base service* to fetch data, then add the database logic
 on top of this.
 The decorator pattern is great when you want to compose services
-together and let each service only be responsible for its own scope.
-It makes it
+and let each service be responsible for its own scope.
+It makes it very easy to test
-very easy to test each service and provides you with a flexible, composable code
+each service and provides you with a flexible, composable code base.
-base, where you can use as many implememtations as you need.

-## Step 11 - Add Realm support
+### Add Realm support

-Before we can start to create a Realm-specific implementation of our service and
+Before we can create a Realm-specific implementation of our service and domain model,
-domain model, we have to add Realm support to our app.
+we have to add Realm support to our app.

 To do this, just add `RealmSwift` to `podfile` and run `pod install`.
 When Realm
 has been installed, we can create proceed with creating a Realm-specific model.

-## Step 12 - Create a Realm-specific model
+### Create a Realm-specific model

 Unlike the old Swift 3 implementation of this app, I no longer use protocols for
 the domain model.
-Instead, I use structs that I map between.
+Instead, I use structs and map other representations to that
+domain model.

 As such, the Realm-specific model will not inherit any other class nor implement
 any model protols.
 Instead, it will just define the properties it needs, as well